Fay canyon and arch New Hot

 From the Phoenix area, take I-17 North to exit 298 to HWY 179 West into Sedona.
 Follow the signs to 89A West.
 Turn right 3.1 miles after the junction on Dry Creek Road.
 When you reach the intersection of 152C, turn left and go another 1.6 miles.
-At Boynton Pass road, turn left and go the final 0.5 miles to a parking area.
+At Boynton Pass road, turn left and go the final 0.5 miles to a signed parking area on your left.

 short and easy stroll to a neat natural arch through a pretty canyon

 After admiring the arch, continue up the last 0.5 miles to the end of the canyon.
+The maintained trail (marked "End" on the map) stops short of the end of the canyon.
+I explored a bit past this on a rocky trail just to see, but there was a recent burn in the area that made the going tough.
 Please respect any ruins or artifacts you see.

 After this hike, you'll most likely be looking for another one in the area...
 I know I was.